-The last day to add or withdraw from a course appears in the official Ouachita calendar at the beginning of this catalog and on the University's website.
+The last day to drop, add or withdraw from a course appears in the official Ouachita calendar at the beginning of this catalog and on the University's website.

-Students may request official withdrawal from a course with approval from their academic advisor or program director.
-A course from which the student has officially withdrawn will be assigned a final grade of W. Failure to participate without officially withdrawing from a course will result in a grade of F.
+Students may request to drop, add or withdraw from a course through their INFO portal.

+The distinction between dropping and withdrawing is as follows: A course which the student has officially dropped will not appear on the student's record.
+A course from which the student has officially withdrawn will be assigned a final grade of W.

+Failure to participate without officially withdrawing from a course will result in a grade of F.